ethan-stone/obsidian-vault-dnd/Ember Sea.md

 Large body of water west of [[Valley of Frostheart]].
-It was given the name because of the fairly active under ground volcano producing scalding hot water in the center of the sea
+It was given the name because of the fairly active under water volcano producing scalding hot water in it's vicinity.
+The combination of the extremely warm water and the